istio/istio.io/content/en/blog/2019/isolated-clusters/index.md

 |[GDPR](https://gdpr-info.eu)| personal data|

-[PCI DSS](https://www.pcisecuritystandards.org/pci_security), for example, recommends putting cardholder data environment on a separate network.
+[PCI DSS](https://www.pcisecuritystandards.org/pci_security), for example, recommends putting cardholder data environment on a network, separate from the rest of the system.
 It also requires using a [DMZ](https://en.wikipedia.org/wiki/DMZ_(computing)), and setting firewalls between the public Internet and the DMZ, and between the DMZ and the internal network.

-Isolation of sensitive data can reduce the scope of the compliance checks and improve the security of the sensitive data.
+Isolation of sensitive data environments from other information systems can reduce the scope of the compliance checks and improve the security of the sensitive data.
 Reducing the scope reduces the risks of failing a compliance check and reduces the costs of compliance since there are less components to check and secure, according to compliance requirements.

 You can achieve isolation of sensitive data environments by deploying the applications that process the sensitive data into {{< gloss "multi-mesh" >}}separate service meshes{{< /gloss >}}, preferably on separate networks.
 Then you can use